agreco92/inverse_comorbidity_MF/readme.txt

-The code contained in this repository is not intended for usage "out of the box", but to facilitate both the reproduction of the paper results, and the implementation of a similar strategies in different problems.
+The code contained in this repository is not intended for usage "out of the box", but to facilitate both the reproduction of the paper results, and the implementation of similar strategies in different problems.